andr-ew/eels/README.md

 **reccommended**

 - midi mapping
-- mixer with send or line level conversion for modular system
+- mixer with send or line-level compatible modular system

 **also supported**